Django vs Rails vs Laravel SaaS Starters (2026)

 - Frontend options: HTMX, React, Vue, or Alpine.js

 Why it stands out: SaaS Pegasus gives you a choice of frontend approach — from traditional server-rendered templates with HTMX to a full React SPA.
 This flexibility is unique among boilerplates.
+See our Django HTMX SaaS Framework Guide for a deep-dive on the HTMX approach.

 Best for: Python developers building serious SaaS products.